Santa Rosa, California

-Santa Rosa (Spanish for "Saint Rose") is a city and the county seat of Sonoma County, in the North Bay region of the Bay Area in California.
-Its estimated 2019 population was 178,127.
+Santa Rosa (Spanish for "Saint Rose") is a city in the county seat of Sonoma County, in the North Bay region of the Bay Area in California.
+Its population as of the 2020 census was 178,127.
 It is the largest city in California's Wine Country and Redwood Coast.
-It is the fifth most populous city in the Bay Area after San Jose, San Francisco, Oakland, and Fremont; and the 25th most populous city in California.
+It is the fifth most populous city in the Bay Area after San Jose, San Francisco, Oakland, and Fremont; and the 27th-most populous city in California.

 History

 Early history

-Before the arrival of Europeans, what became known as the Santa Rosa Plain was occupied by a strong and populous tribe of Pomo natives known as the Bitakomtara.
+Before the arrival of Europeans, what became known as the Santa Rosa Plain was home to a strong and populous tribe of Pomo people known as the Bitakomtara.
 The Bitakomtara controlled the area closely, barring passage to others until permission was arranged.
 Those who entered without permission were subject to harsh penalties.
 The tribe gathered at ceremonial times on Santa Rosa Creek near present-day Spring Lake Regional Park.

-Following the arrival of Europeans, initially Spanish explorers and colonists, the Pomos were decimated by smallpox brought from Europe.
+Following the arrival of Europeans, initially Spanish explorers and colonists, the Pomos were decimated by violence, land grab, slavery, genocide and smallpox brought from Europe.
 Social displacement and disruption followed.
-By 1900, the Pomo population had decreased by 95%.
+There are descendants of survivors still living in the region today.